-Introduction: The Bi-Direction Subcommittee is providing responses to the questions raised by NTIA at the August 28, 2013 CSMAC meeting.
+Introduction: The Bi-Directional Sharing Working Group is providing responses to the questions raised by NTIA at the August 28, 2013 CSMAC meeting.
 NTIA had provided the following framework for the subcommittee's work: "Federal agencies and particularly the Department of Defense need significant amounts of spectrum for large training exercises; however, the United States cannot afford to obligate so much spectrum all the time for such exercises.
 What approaches to authorization, coordination would facilitate access to spectrum for training?
 Should DOD expect to pay license holders for that access?
 Should DOD expect to pay for access even where the license holder does not provide coverage?"
-This framework is reflected in the 4 questions set forth below.
+This framework is reflected in the 4 questions set forth below, which deal uniquely with temporary access to spectrum; 1 therefore, the recommendations contained in this report are also focused exclusively on temporary access.
+2

-The working group is co-chaired by Jennifer Warren and Janice Obuchowski and includes participation by CSMAC Members Tom Sugrue, Bryan Tramont, Michael Calabrese, and Carl Povelites, supported by Steve Sharkey, Adam Krinsky, and Mary Greczyn.
+The Working Group is co-chaired by Jennifer Warren and Janice Obuchowski and includes participation by CSMAC Members Tom Sugrue, Bryan Tramont, Michael Calabrese, and Carl Povelites, supported by Steve Sharkey, Adam Krinsky, and Mary Greczyn.
 The group initially met on Sept.
-24, 2013 and has met at least seven times since that inaugural teleconference, and worked electronically.
+24, 2013 and has met at least ten times since that inaugural teleconference, and worked electronically.
+3

 One consideration that emerged across several of the questions was the viability and utility of using database functionality as a means to advance spectrum sharing in different scenarios.
-This continues to require additional consideration, and the applicability of it toward a solution may vary by scenarios.
+This continues to require additional consideration, and the applicability of it toward a solution may vary by scenarios.4